Have you noticed the weather shifting to slightly cooler mornings? So have we. And we’re stoked! Fall is our favorite; and fall means FALL COLOR RUN!

 What about Kids?
 And Pets?

 This is absolutely a family-friendly, pet-friendly atmosphere and event.
-We only ask that pets be leashed, and kids too… if necessary. 😉 Please note, for safety reasons, we do restrict the workshops (if/when offered) to participants ages 10 & up; children ages 9 and under will not be permitted to attend.
-DaddyBadger (Dan) usually keeps frozen treats in his Dual Zone Dometic Fridge/Freezer, and he loves to give them away to kids who are well behaved.
+We only ask that pets be leashed, and kids too… if necessary. 😉 Please note, if workshops are offered during any of our events, we do restrict the mini-courses to participants ages 10 & up; children ages 9 and under will not be permitted in the mini-courses for safety.

 What’s the Cancellation Policy?